oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/load-os-data-public/load-os-data-public.md

 ## Task 1: Navigate to the Data Load Page

 1. Log in to the **Oracle Cloud Console**, if you are not already logged as the Cloud Administrator.
-You will complete all the labs in this workshop using this Cloud Administrator.
+You will complete all the labs in this workshop using this Cloud Administrator, `ADMIN`.
 On the **Sign In** page, select your tenancy, enter your username and password, and then click **Sign In**.
 The **Oracle Cloud Console** Home page is displayed.

 2. Open the **Navigation** menu and click **Oracle Database**.
 Under **Oracle Database**, click **Autonomous Database**.